Good TOEFL scores for top universities — and your TOEFL results

 As you can see from the infographic, different universities – and even different programs within universities – require different scores.
 This makes ranking TOEFL scores extra challenging.

-The important thing to note is that there isn’t one good score.
+The important thing to understand is that there isn’t one good score.
 Instead, each program has a preferred score range.
-Knowing your program’s preferences can help you plan your TOEFL preparation and allow you to set a personal score goal.
+Knowing your program’s preferences will help you plan your TOEFL preparation and allow you to set a personal score goal.

 And before you go …

-Let us know how you like our infographic by leaving a comment below and sharing with your friends! 🙂
+Have any questions?
+Like our infographic?
+Let us know by leaving a comment below and sharing with your friends! 🙂